End of the World Train, Ushuaia (2025): Tickets, Route, Is It Worth It?

 The train is 8 kilometers away from the city of Ushuaia.
 You can get to the End of the World Train station by taxi, a rental car, or by public transportation.

 I consider the most time-effective way to get to the End of the World train to be a tour.
-Tours are affordable, and convenient and give the opportunity to explore further the Tierra del Fuego National Park after riding the End of the World train.
+Tours are affordable, convenient, and give the opportunity to explore further the Tierra del Fuego National Park after riding the End of the World train.

 If you don’t have a whole day in Ushuaia to spend in the Tierra del Fuego National Park, opting for a half-day guided tour can be a fantastic way to get to know the best places in Tierra del Fuego National Park.
 You will have the other half of the day to engage in other activities.